remp2020/crm-skeleton/README.md

 }
 ```

 Nette provides you with DI in the constructor to include any dependencies you need.
-Due to that, don't forget to register your widget class in the `config.neon` file of your module.
+Due to that, don't forget to register your widget class in the `config.neon` file.